richb-hanover/netperfclean/README.md

 `iptables -nvL` displays counts of the number of packets and bytes processed by each of the `iptables` rules.

+## To-do

+I have heard that `ipset` is a better way to match large numbers of IP addresses.
+I have not implemented it.

+At the moment, my iptables list has about 800 addresses with no obvious effect on the server.
+However, it's growing by 10 devices per day (presumably without limit), so `ipset` may become necessary in the future.

 ## Old info - not necessarily up-to-date

 Description of other files: